airmoi/FileMaker/README.md

 ...And enjoy code completion using your favorite IDE

-You may also find sample usage by reading the `sampletest.php` file located in the tests folder
+You may also find sample usage by reading the `sampletest.php` file located in the "demo" folder

 ## Important notice

-This version of the PHP-API differs a bit from the official package provided by FileMaker, you may not be able to switch form the official API to this version without upgrading your code.
+The 2.1 release aims to improve compatibility with the original FileMaker PHP-API.
+However, you will need to changes few things in your code in order to use it

 The major changes compared to the official package are :

-* All actions that may return an error object now throws FileMakerException or FileMAkerValidationException instead
-* Logging is not supported (i'm stile looking for a better/more generic way to implement it)
-* there is no more 'conf.php' file (all properties are stored in the main `FileMaker.php` file)
+* Call autoloader.php instead of FileMaker.php to load the API
+* API now support Exceptions error handling, you may switch between those behaviors by changing property 'errorHandeling' to 'default' or 'exception'
+* There is no more 'conf.php' use "setProperty" to define specifics API's settings.
+You may also use an array of properties on FileMaker instanciation, ie : new FileMaker( db, host, user, pass, ['property' => 'value'])

+You can use the offical [PHP-API guide](https://fmhelp.filemaker.com/docs/14/fr/fms14_cwp_guide.pdf) provided by FieMaker® for everything else.